k2view-academy/K2View-Academy/articles/26_fabric_security/03_fabric_LUI_encryption.md

 This function returns the following:

-- Encrypted data, encrypted with the active key
+- Encrypted data - encrypted with the active key.
-- Exceptions when the process fails
+- Exceptions when the process fails.